proxytype/Hide-Env/README.md

 # Hide-Env
-Hide Environment variable from SystemPropertiesAdvanced.exe by hooking RegEnumValueW(...)
+Hide environment variable from SystemPropertiesAdvanced.exe by hooking RegEnumValueW(...)